quickwit-oss/quickwit/README.md

 | You want to index directly from Kafka. | Search relevancy and scoring is a key feature for your search.
 | You want to add a full-text search to your ClickHouse cluster.
 | You ingest a tremendous amount of logs and don't want to pay huge bills.                                                             	|
-| You ingest a tremendous amount of data and you don't want to have to waste your time babysitting your cluster.
+| You ingest a tremendous amount of data and you don't want to waste your precious time babysitting your cluster.

 # ⚡  Getting Started